 - 1/4 tsp fresh black pepper

 In a small bowl, combine the greek yogurt, anchovy paste, lemon juice, grated parmesan and ground black pepper to make the dressing.
 Mix until smooth and then place in the refrigerator while you prepare the chicken.

 Add the dressing to the lettuce and toss well to combine.
 Transfer to a serving bowl or platter.
-Slice the chicken and then add to the salad, along with the croutons, if desired.
+Cube the chicken and then toss it with the salad along with some whole wheat croutons, if desired.